Opposition Day: Rural communities

 Voting No meant

-Reject the opposition motion, defending the government's existing approach to rural communities and services
+Reject the opposition's framing of rural policy, defending the Labour government's record and approach to agriculture and rural services

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.